 This session explores some benefits and challenges for implementing quality metrics programs.
 Speakers will focus on the specific challenges posed by the new reissued guidance for the OTC pharmaceutical industry and will propose solutions to these challenges.

-Speakers: Tara Gooen Bizjak, Senior Science Policy Advisor for Pharmaceutical Quality, Office of Pharmaceutical Quality, Center for Drug Evaluation and Research, U.S. Food and Drug Administration; other speakers TBA; Steven A. Greer, Corporate Quality Assurance External Engagement Leader, The Procter & Gamble Company, (Moderator)Session level (intermediate-expert)
+Panelist: Tara Gooen Bizjak, Senior Science Policy Advisor for Pharmaceutical Quality, Office of Pharmaceutical Quality, Center for Drug Evaluation and Research, U.S. Food and Drug Administration

 OTC Advertising Compliance: Past, Present & Future

-Speakers: Richard Cleland, Assistant Director, Advertising Practices, Bureau of Consumer Protection, Federal Trade Commission; and Kathleen Dunnigan, Senior Staff Attorney, National Advertising Division, Council of Better Business Bureaus; Todd H. Halpern, J.D., Assistant General Counsel, Regulatory Law, Pfizer Consumer Healthcare (Moderator)
+Speakers: Richard Cleland, J.D., Assistant Director, Advertising Practices, Bureau of Consumer Protection, Federal Trade Commission; and Kathleen Dunnigan, J.D., Senior Staff Attorney, National Advertising Division, Council of Better Business Bureaus; Todd H. Halpern, J.D., Assistant General Counsel, Regulatory Law, Pfizer Consumer Healthcare (Moderator)